 Peninsula State Park is a 3,776-acre Wisconsin treasure on Door County’s peninsula with seven miles of Lake Michigan shoreline.
 Peninsula State Park is truly a destination you will not be disappointed by.

-The natural sand beach provides scenic swimming and sunbathing during the hours of 6 am and 11 pm daily.
-Swim with caution, no lifeguard is on duty.
+The natural sand beach provides scenic swimming and sunbathing between 6 am and 11 pm daily.
+Swim with caution.
+No lifeguard is on duty.
 A bath-house complete with showers is available.

 Peninsula State Park is also a popular destination for camping and the many other recreational opportunities it offers such as ~ hiking, biking, boating, and swimming.